You are out having a delicious dinner in a fancy restaurant and suddenly remember, “oops! I have left the front door lock open.”

 What Is Z-Wave & How Does This Work?

-Z-Wave is a wireless protocol that connects all your residential smart appliances to a hub.
+Z-Wave is a wireless protocol that connects all your residential smart appliances to a Z-Wave hub to Control the devices.

 It employs a mesh network which uses radio waves to let the home devices communicate with each other.